lamhq/tech-notes/pages/devops/aws/4-storage/3-file-storage/3-fsx.md

 ## FSx for Lustre

-File storage for high performance computing Linux file systems.

-A fully managed file system that is optimized for compute-intensive workloads
+A fully managed file system that is optimized for **compute-intensive workloads** of Linux-based applications.

-- High Performance Computing
+Use cases:
+- High-performance workloads, processing massive datasets (hundreds of gigabytes per second, millions of IOPS), low latencies (sub-millisecond)
 - Machine Learning
 - Media Data Processing Workflows
 - Electronic Design Automation

-With Amazon FSx, you can launch and run a Lustre file system that can process massive datasets at up to hundreds of gigabytes per second of throughput, millions of IOPS, and sub-millisecond latencies.

-When it's about processing massive datasets, hundreds of gigabytes per second of throughput, millions of IOPS and sub-millisecond latencies, think of Amazon FSx for Lustre.
-It gives you amazing performance capabilities.